Employee Pet Policy

-To ensure the safety and care of all college community members and college buildings the following policy has been established.
-The right for a student, faculty or staff member to study or work in a place free of animal threat, hair and dander is the governing principle of this pet policy.
+The following policy has been established to ensure the safety and comfort of all community members and to ensure appropriate treatment of all College facilities and buildings.
+The right for a student, faculty or staff member to study or work in a place free of animal threat and allergens is the governing principle of this pet policy.
 Members of the Sarah Lawrence community should feel empowered to remind any colleague of this policy when they observe a violation.

-- Pets are only allowed in faculty and staff offices where there is just one person assigned to the office.
+- Pets are only allowed in faculty and staff offices where they are the only person assigned to the office.

-- Pet must be registered in accordance with the owner's local regulations.
-Pet owner must have current shot/vaccination documentation before pet is allowed on campus.
+- Pets must be registered in accordance with the owner's local regulations.
+Pet owners must have current shot/vaccination documentation before the pet is allowed on campus.
 Pets on campus must be registered with the Human Resources office by completing the Pet Registration Form.
 Proof of recent vaccination must also be submitted to Human Resources before the pet will be permitted on campus

-- Staff and administration must have department head approval to have a pet in his/her office.
+- Staff and administrators must have supervisory approval to have a pet in his/her office.
 Faculty must have approval of the Provost’s Office.

-- Pets are not allowed in any other part of college buildings; this includes but is not limited to: shared offices, classrooms, student rooms, food service, and dining areas.
+- Pets are not permitted in any other part of college buildings; this includes but is not limited to: shared offices, classrooms, student rooms, food service, dining areas and other common areas.

 - Pet owners are personally responsible for any injuries caused to individuals or any damage caused to buildings.
 The pet owner is financially responsible for any damage to the College or individuals caused by the pet.

 - A pet owner bringing his/her pet to campus should always consider safety, health and the possible fear others may have in the presence of animals.
 The College reserves to right to ban any pet(s) from campus for an employee’s failure to comply with this policy.